emilyst/vim-xray/README.markdown

 This plugin attempts to emulate a feature found in other text editors such as [Sublime Text] which reveals whitespace only when it's selected.
-It is a bit like setting some of the values of the ["`listchars`"] option on the fly for visual selections only.
+It is a bit like setting some of the values of the [`listchars`] option on the fly for visual selections only.